M4ttW00d/DaESD-Group-Assignment/README.md

 # Bristol Regional Food Network

 A distributed multi-vendor marketplace connecting Bristol-area food producers with customers, community group representatives, and admins.
-Built as a microservices system for the Distributed and Enterprise Software Engineering module.
+Built as a microservices system for the Distributed and Enterprise Software Development module.

 🌐 **Live site:** [brfn.co.uk](https://brfn.co.uk) (Online until **1/6/2025**, unless a delayed termination date is agreed)